Mysteries of the Rosary

 The four sets of Rosary Mysteries—Joyful, Sorrowful, Glorious, and Luminous—cover the full story of Christ’s life, death, and Resurrection.
 They were given to the Church to help the faithful meditate on the Gospel in a structured way throughout the week.
 The Luminous Mysteries were added by Saint John Paul II in 2002 to highlight key moments from Jesus’ public ministry.

 Charles Rogers is a resident of South Carolina and a retired computer programmer by trade.
-Raised in various Christian denominations, he always believed in Jesus Christ.
-In 2012, he began experiencing authentic spiritual encounters with the Blessed Virgin Mary, which led him on a seven-year journey at her hand, that included alcohol addiction, a widow maker heart attack and death and conversion to the Catholic Faith.
+Raised in various Christian denominations, he came to faith in Jesus Christ early in life.
+In 2012, he began experiencing authentic spiritual encounters with the Blessed Virgin Mary, which led him on a seven-year journey at her hands, that included alcohol addiction, a widow maker heart attack and death and conversion to the Catholic Faith.
 He is the exclusive author and owner of Two Percent Survival, a website dedicated to and created in honor of the Holy Mother.
 Feel free to email Charles at twopercentsurvival@gmail.com.